djeada/Flask-Minimal/README.md

 # Flask-Basic
-Learn how to create a basic Flask web app.
+Learn how to make a simple Flask web app.

 <h1>The Hypertext Transfer Protocol</h1>
 The Hypertext Transfer Protocol (HTTP) is designed to enable comunication between clients and servers.